omelikechi/ctef/README.md

 ```

 ## Usage
-To fit an ellipsoid to data arranged in an n-by-p matrix X (n = number of samples, p = dimension):
+To fit an ellipsoid to data arranged in an n-by-p numpy array X (n = number of samples, p = dimension):
 ```python
 from ctef.ctef import ctef